-Arthur J. Gallagher & Co. ("Gallagher") is an insurance broker providing services to its clients and partners, and writes to notify you of an incident that may affect the privacy of some of your information.
-While we are unaware of any actual or attempted misuse of your information relating to this incident, we want to provide you with details regarding the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it is appropriate to do so.
+Arthur J. Gallagher & Co. ("Gallagher") is writing to notify you of an incident that may affect the security of some of your information.
+While we are unaware of any actual or attempted misuse of your information, we want to provide you with information about the incident, our response and steps you may take to better protect against possible misuse of your information, should you feel it appropriate to do so.

 What Happened?
 On September 26, 2020, Gallagher detected a ransomware event impacting our internal systems.
-We promptly took all our systems offline as a precautionary measure, initiated response protocols, launched an investigation with the assistance of third-party cybersecurity and forensic specialists, implemented our business continuity plans to minimize disruption to our customers, and ensured the ongoing security of our systems.
+We promptly took our systems offline as a precautionary measure, initiated response protocols, launched an investigation with the assistance of third-party cybersecurity and forensic specialists, implemented our business continuity plans to minimize disruption to our customers, and ensured the ongoing security of our systems.
 We worked with the cybersecurity and forensic specialists to determine what may have happened and what information may have been affected.
 Our investigation determined that an unknown party accessed or acquired data contained within certain segments of our network between June 3, 2020 and September 26, 2020.
 While the investigation was able to confirm that certain systems were accessed, it was unable to confirm what information within those systems was actually accessed.
 Therefore, in an abundance of caution, Gallagher conducted an extensive review of the entire contents of the impacted systems.
 On May 24, 2021, Gallagher's investigation confirmed that the impacted data included information relating to certain individuals.
 Gallagher continued to work through June 23, 2021 to notify our business partners and to obtain address information for impacted individuals to provide accurate notice to impacted parties.

 What Information Was Involved?
-Although we are unaware of any actual or attempted misuse of your information, we are providing you this notification in an abundance of caution because certain information relating to you was accessed or acquired during this event.
+Although we are unaware of any actual or attempted misuse of your information, and have no indication the information is in the possession or control of an unauthorized person or party, we are providing you this notification in an abundance of caution because certain information relating to you was accessed or acquired during this event.
 The impacted information relating to you includes your < b2b_text_2(DataElements)>>.

-What Are We Doing.
-The privacy and security of information are among one of our highest priorities and Gallagher has strict security measures in place to protect information in our care.
+What Are We Doing?
+The privacy and security of employee information are among our highest priorities and Gallagher has strict security measures in place to protect information in our care.
 Upon discovering this incident, we immediately took steps to protect the privacy and security of client, partner, and employee information.
 We also reviewed existing security policies and implemented additional measures and enhanced security tools to further protect information in our systems.
-We also implemented additional safeguards and are providing additional training to our employees on data privacy and security.
 We reported this incident to law enforcement and regulatory authorities, as required by law.

-In addition to providing notice of this event to you, we are also providing you access, at no cost, to identity and credit monitoring services for twenty-four months through Kroll.
+In addition to providing notice of this event to you, we are also providing you access, at no cost, to identity and credit monitoring services for twenty-four (24) months through Kroll.
 Information and instructions on how to activate these complimentary services can be found in the "Steps You Can Take to Help Protect Your Information" attached to this letter.

-What Can You Do.
+What Can You Do?
 While Gallagher is unaware of any actual or attempted misuse of any information as a result of this incident, we nonetheless encourage you to remain vigilant against incidents of identity theft and fraud, to review your account statements, and to monitor your credit reports for suspicious activity.
 You may review the information contained in the attached "Steps You Can Take to Help Protect Your Information."
 You may also activate to receive the identity and credit monitoring services we are making available to you.
 There is no charge to you for the cost of this service; however, you will need to activate yourself in this service.